 In the footwear industry, focusing on assembled shoes, it´s commonly used in a “direct moulding on” process.
 With this, finished shoe uppers are firstly prepared by dressing a last mold.
-Surrounding this last mold another two piece mold with cavity for the outsole is encapsulating the full upper.
-This two piece mold includes an injection point where the molten material creating the outsole will be pushed through.
+Surrounding this last mold another two-piece mold with a cavity for the outsole is encapsulating the full upper.
+This two-piece mold includes an injection point where the molten material creating the outsole will be pushed through.
 When the material cools down it attaches to the upper creating a strong bond.

-The set up is commonly with one or multiple injection machines positioned around a 8, 12 or 16 arm mold carouselle.
-The injection process is automated but the molds need to be dressed with uppers and when injection is done the finished shoe needs to be removed.
+The set up is commonly with one or multiple injection machines positioned around an 8, 12 or 16 arm mold carouselle.
+The injection process is automated but the molds need to be dressed with uppers and when an injection is done the finished shoe needs to be removed.

 Multi Section Injection

-Recent development of the direct injection process has handled needs of different performance of outsole depending on location.
+The recent development of the direct injection process has handled the needs of different performance of outsole depending on location.
 Instead of only injecting one material into the mold two materials with different properties are mixed in the extrusion.
 This creates an outsole fully adjusted to the purpose of the shoe in a highly automated process.

 Outsoles by Injection